 168. The Game (1980) - Queen

-Queen entered the '80s with their eighth straight masterpiece and biggest selling album in the U.S., The Game.
+Queen entered the 1980s with their eighth straight masterpiece and biggest selling album in the U.S., The Game.
 This is the one that brought the most crossover success with the soul charting "Another One Bites the Dust", which also topped the Billboard 100.
-Their ode to Elvis "Crazy Little Thing Called Love", (Brian May's only documented use of a Telecaster instead of his trusty ole Red Special), is on here too, rounding out the only Queen songs you hear on the radio still that aren't about bohemians, best friends, champions, or rocking people.
-As dancy as they sounded for the first time really on The Game, May's "Dragon Attack" and Roger Taylor's "Rock It (Prime Jive)" still rock out the funk and May's other "Sail Away Sweet Sister" is easily one of his best piano ballads.
+Their ode to Elvis "Crazy Little Thing Called Love", (featuring Brian May's only documented use of a Telecaster instead of his trusty ole Red Special), is on here too, rounding out the Queen songs that you hear most on the radio that are not about bohemians, best friends, champions, or rocking people.
+As dancy as they sounded for the first time on The Game, May's "Dragon Attack" and Roger Taylor's "Rock It (Prime Jive)" still rock out the funk, plus May's other "Sail Away Sweet Sister" is easily one of his best piano ballads.

 167. Thriller (1982) - Michael Jackson

-Since record sales are a thing that soon won't exist anymore, it's safe to assume that no album will ever sell more unites, (huh, huh, "units"), than the sixty-five million that MJ pushed here.
-Jackson was pissed that his previous Off the Wall didn't break all the records, so in constructing the sequel, he and Quincy Jones went for the jugular.
-This is THEE MTV era album; a record who's success and pop culture significance is impossible to separate between visual and musical.
-The title track/John Landis directed short film is still the greatest music video ever made, obviously since it's a horror joint with a Vincent Price cameo.
-Paul McCartney and Eddie Van Halen also show up and the perfectly constructed pop gem "Billy Jean" is here but, well shit I can stop right there.
+Since record sales are a thing that do not exist anymore, it is safe to assume that no album will ever sell more units, (huh, huh, "units"), than the sixty-five million that MJ pushed with Thriller.
+Jackson was pissed that his previous Off the Wall did not break all the records, so in constructing the sequel, he and Quincy Jones went for the jugular.
+This is THEE MTV era album; a record whose success and pop culture significance is impossible to separate between visual and musical.
+The title track/John Landis directed short film is still the greatest music video ever made, probably since it is a horror joint with a Vincent Price cameo.
+A-list ringers Paul McCartney and Eddie Van Halen also show up here, as is the perfectly constructed pop gem "Billy Jean", but well shit, I can stop right there.
 You all have this album.

 166. Entroducing...
 (1996) - DJ Shadow

-Instrumental hip-hop is rather an oxymoron, but you'll see DJ Shadow's debut Entroducing... hailed every which-a-way as the be all end all album to be labeled as such.
-Entirely made up of samples out of Shadow's massive arsenal of a record collection, the resulting Entroducing... is the best testament there is as to the art of sampling along with Paul's Boutique.
-Individual moments can be singled out like the spellbinding "Building Steam with a Grain of Salt" and "Stem/Long Stem"/"Transmission 2", but this album truly plays as a complete, extended piece where the occasionally familiar sounds morph into a fully-formed, unique new beast.
-Entroducing... is really "just" the sound of a dream where every genre of music is happening all at once.
+Instrumental hip-hop may seem like an oxymoron, but you will see DJ Shadow's debut Entroducing... hailed every which-a-way as the be all end all album to be labeled as such.
+Entirely made up of samples from Shadow's massive record collection, the resulting Entroducing... is the best testament there is as to the art of sampling along with Paul's Boutique.
+Individual moments can be singled out like the spellbinding "Building Steam with a Grain of Salt" and "Stem/Long Stem"/"Transmission 2", but this record truly plays as a complete extended piece where the occasionally familiar sounds morph into a fully-formed and unique new beast.
+Entroducing... is like the sound of a dream where every genre of music is happening all at once.

 165. Reggatta De Blanc (1979) - The Police

-The Police were short on new material when they began work on their sophomore effort Reggatta de Blanc.
-But they were also ahead financially, their debut Outlandos d/Amour selling enough to allow them longer studio time.
+The Police were short on new material when they began work on their sophomore effort Reggatta de Blanc, but they were also ahead financially, their debut Outlandos d/Amour selling enough to allow them longer studio time.
 Some of Blanc was made up of older songs, (both Sting and Steward Copeland dug into their back catalogs), and this made it their most collaborative.
-"Message In a Bottle" is one of their finest hits, "Bring on the Night" has a wicked, snare-less drum groove, and "Walking on the Moon" and "The Bed's Too Big Without You" prove that Sting was still the guy with the best songs.
-He and Copeland's "It's Alright for You", the later's two "On Any Other Day" and "Does Everyone Stare?" though make what's technically filler do nothing to bog the whole down.
+"Message In a Bottle" is one of their finest hits, "Bring on the Night" has an outstanding guitar hook from Andy Summers as well as a wicked, snare-less drum groove, and "Walking on the Moon" and "The Bed's Too Big Without You" prove that Sting was still the guy with the best songs.
+Yet he and Copeland's "It's Alright for You", the latter's two "On Any Other Day" and "Does Everyone Stare?" make what is technically filler do nothing to bog the whole down.

 164. Can't Slow Down (1983) - Lionel Richie

-Another colossally charting pop album from the 80s, every single on Can't Slow Down reached the top ten, the album stayed in the top ten for over a year straight, and it peaked at number one.
-Though this amazingly isn't even his best album, all the ingredients are necessary to make it so.
-A full fledged pop artist now, (with all traces of the Commodores evaporated), the ballad's to rule the decade "Penny Lover" and "Hello" join the adult contemporary country "Stuck on You", with the Caribbean-flavored "All Night Long (All Night)" remaining his most famous jam.
-Richie teamed with a number of producers and session musicians, (including Toto's Jeff Porcaro and Richard Marx), and was hardly fucking around with making as commercial a record as possible.
+Another colossally charting pop album from the 1980s, every single on Lionel Richie's sophomore effort Can't Slow Down reached the top ten, the album stayed in the top ten for over a year, and it peaked at number one.
+Though this amazingly is not even his best album, all of the ingredients are necessary to make it so.
+A full fledged pop artist now, (with all traces of The Commodores evaporated), the ballads to rule the decade "Penny Lover" and "Hello" join the adult contemporary country "Stuck on You", with the Caribbean-flavored "All Night Long (All Night)" remaining his most famous jam.
+Richie teamed with a number of producers and session musicians, (including Richard Marx and Toto's Jeff Porcaro), and was hardly fucking around with making as commercial of a record as possible.

 163. Dynasty (1979) - Kiss

 The Dynasty Tour was dubbed "The Return of Kiss", but musically this album was hardly returning to anything in the band's past.
-Peter Criss appears on but one track, (his own very excellent "Dirty Livin'"), all the other drums being ghosted by Ace Frehley's solo album and future bandmate Anton Fig. Ironic then that they chose to work Vini Poncia who produced Peter's solo album.
-Kiss' answer to disco, the opening "I Was Made for Lovin' You" was the first of many glorious collaborations with Desmond Child and ranks as one of my ten favorites, "Sure Know Something" nearly likewise.
-Gene is thankfully reduced to only two songs, (the least he'd ever have on an album), but Ace makes the Stones "2,000 Man" his own and delivers "Save Your Love" which is one of his best/worst lyrics songs.
+Peter Criss appears on but one track, (his own excellent "Dirty Livin'"), with all the other drums being ghosted by Ace Frehley's solo album and future bandmate Anton Fig. Ironic then that they chose to work with Vini Poncia who produced Peter's solo album.
+Kiss' answer to disco, the opening "I Was Made for Lovin' You" was the first of many glorious collaborations with Desmond Child and it ranks as one of my ten favorites, "Sure Know Something" nearly as great.
+Gene is thankfully reduced to only two songs, (the least that he would ever have on a Kiss album), but Ace makes the Stones "2,000 Man" his own, as well as delivering "Hard Times" and "Save Your Love", both standouts with terrible lyrics, as was the Spaceman's stock and trade.

 162. Moondance (1970) - Van Morrison

 Neither Van Morrison or his record label seemed interested in the Irish singer-songwriter making his sequel to Astral Weeks a carbon copy.
-That album selling like shit but later going on to be regarded as the best happened ever to history, Van Morrison packed up and headed to A & R Studios to cut Moondance as a rhythm and blues record with some of New York's finest session blokes.
-The shift worked commercially, but this is hardly that much weaker of a record than Astral Weeks.
-It's just a different, slicker beast.
+That album selling like shit yet later going on to be regarded as a masterpiece, Van Morrison packed up and headed to A & R Studios to cut Moondance as a rhythm and blues record with some of New York's finest session blokes.
+The shift worked commercially, but this is hardly much weaker of a record than Astral Weeks.
+It is just a different, slicker beast.
 The title track became his most iconic song next to "Brown Eyed Girl" and set the template for the smooth, jazzy sound achieved on the whole record.
 Moondance remains one of the most romantic albums of all time, "Into the Mystic" specifically being on a whole other plane.

 161. Powerslave (1984) - Iron Maiden

 Powerslave begat the World Slavery Tour, (and ergo the ridiculously-awesome album covered Live After Death), and features Steve Harris' best bookending joints "Aces High" and the ultimate epic "Rime of the Ancient Mariner".
-Bruce Dickinson for the only time wrote or co-wrote half of a Maiden album with "Flash of the Blade" and title track, (the former of which shows up in Dario Argento's Phenomena, naturally during a chase scene), showing that the vocalist was easily able to deliver material on par with his bass player.
-Powerslave was the second in the band's best era to feature it's definitive line-up and it simply finds their abilities as the heavy metal band to rule them all steadily growing, if not peaking altogether.
+Bruce Dickinson for the only time wrote or co-wrote half of an Iron Maiden album, with "Flash of the Blade" and title track, (the former of which shows up in Dario Argento's Phenomena, naturally during a chase scene), showing that the vocalist was easily able to deliver material on par with his bass player.
+Powerslave was the second in the band's best era to feature its definitive line-up, and it simply finds their abilities as the heavy metal band to rule them all steadily growing, if not peaking altogether.

 160. New York (1989) - Lou Reed

-Lou Reed once again stripped his sound down and worked to his strengths on his last album of the 80's and best overall New York.
+Lou Reed once again stripped down his sound and worked to his strengths on his last album of the 1980s and best overall New York.
 A love letter with piss and vinegar to his adopted favorite city, New York features heavy musicianship and a loud production, (and even ole Velvets "drummer" Moe Tucker on two tracks), which helped slam home his most biting set of lyrics that left less than usual to the imagination.
 Numerous political figures and celebrities get name dropped, hardly any positively.
-On the showstopper "Strawman", Reed yells more than talk/sings "Does anyone need a $60,000 car?" and this as well as jabs at Jesse Jackson and Jimmy Swaggart amongst many make New York not so much an album of it's day, but one that repeatedly hits home the less things really change.
+On the showstopper "Strawman", Reed yells more than talk/sings "Does anyone need a $60,000 car!?!", and this as well as jabs at Jesse Jackson and Jimmy Swaggart amongst many make New York not so much an album of its day, but one that repeatedly hits home the less that things really change.

 159. Rage Against the Machine (1992) - Rage Against the Machine

-Every once in a blue moon or two, a band will come out that truly sounds like nothing that came before or after and even daft on paper.
-Rage was a funky, heavy as shit metal outfit with a guitar player who equally liked classic rock riffs and making his guitar sound like anything but a guitar, and instead of a conventional vocalist, an MC with a Mexican Revolutionist family tree history and solely politically fueled lyrics.
-What came out of these guys though was some of the best rock music ever made and their eponymous debut easily towers over anything else they've done.
-Pick any song from "Bombtrack", to "Killing in the Name", to "Bullet in the Head", to "Freedom", to the Maynard James Keenan guest featured "Know Your Enemy", and all of 'em kill.
+Every once in a blue moon or two, a band will come out that truly sounds like nothing that came before or after, not to mention daft on paper.
+Rage was a funky, heavy as shit metal outfit with a guitar player who equally liked classic rock riffs and making his guitar sound like anything but a guitar, and instead of a conventional vocalist, they had an MC with a Mexican Revolutionist family tree history and solely politically fueled lyrics.
+What came out of these guys was some of the best rock music ever made, and their eponymous debut easily towers over anything else that they have done.
+Pick any song from "Bombtrack", to "Killing in the Name", to "Bullet in the Head", to "Freedom", to the Maynard James Keenan guest featured "Know Your Enemy", and all of them just kill and by design, also make you wanna just kill any who abuse power and thwart the disenfranchised.

 158. Crosby, Stills, & Nash (1969) - Crosby, Stills, & Nash

-When the folk-rock supergroup Crosby, Still, & Nash came together to cut their self-titled first album, they were pretty much tailor made to blow peoples minds man, (direct quote from David Crosby, probably).
-Buffalo Springfield's Stephen Stills was an excellent guitar player and multi-instrumentalist who could bust out a wicked falsetto, the Hollies' Graham Nash had an ear for infectious pop hooks and melodies, and David Crosby had been fired from the Byrds but was perpetually pissed-off at the man and had the fire to ignite some protest material.
-Getting a song a piece for the first three, "Suite: Judy Blue Eyes", "Marrakesh Express", and "Guinnevere" spell everything out, all three songwriters peaking in oh so sweat, three-part harmony.
+When the folk-rock supergroup Crosby, Still, & Nash came together to cut their self-titled debut, they were tailor made to blow peoples minds man, (direct quote from David Crosby, probably).
+Buffalo Springfield's Stephen Stills was an excellent guitar player and multi-instrumentalist who could bust out a wicked falsetto, The Hollies' Graham Nash had an ear for infectious pop hooks and melodies, and David Crosby had been fired from The Byrds for being an asshat, yet he was also perpetually pissed-off at the man and had the fire to ignite some protest material.
+Getting a song a piece for the first three, "Suite: Judy Blue Eyes", "Marrakesh Express", and "Guinnevere" spell everything out, all three songwriters peaking in oh so sweat three-part harmony.

 157. Hearts and Bones (1983) - Paul Simon

-Paul Simon wasn't on many's radar in the early 80s and the abysmal album cover for Hearts and Bones probably didn't help sales either.
-But his pre-Graceland full-length is indeed as great as Simon ever was without African musicians or Art Garfunkel.
-Well actually Mr. Garfunekl and Simon were working together at the time on some songs that ended up here, but a squabble occurred and Simon felt it necessary to remove every note that his ole chum had laid down before release time.
-There's songs such as "The Late Great Johnny Ace" about John Lennon, the title track about Princess Leia, (whom Simon would soon marry, then quickly divorce, then become a couple again with), and "Train in the Distance" for his first wife Harper Simon.
-But it's "Think Too Much (b)" that takes the prize.
+Paul Simon was not on many's radar in the early 1980s, and the abysmal album cover for Hearts and Bones probably did not help sales either.
+Yet his pre-Graceland full-length is indeed as great as Simon ever was without African musicians or Art Garfunkel.
+Well actually, Mr. Garfunekl and Simon were working together at the time on some songs that ended up here, but a squabble occurred and Simon felt it necessary to remove every note that his ole chum had laid down before release time.
+There are songs such as "The Late Great Johnny Ace" about John Lennon, the title track about Princess Leia, (whom Simon would soon marry, then quickly divorce, then become a couple again with), and "Train in the Distance" for his first wife Harper Simon.
+For my money, it is "Think Too Much (b)" that takes the prize though.

 156. Love It to Death (1971) - Alice Cooper

-The Alice Cooper band saddled-up with Bob Ezrin for the first time on Love It to Death and one "I'm Eighteen" single later, they were the biggest band that parents loved to hate, (and Alice himself loves to point out).
-Previously more interested in making noise as a psychedelic outfit, only brief glimpses of their future glory were present on their first two albums, but all the band's ideas got streamlined on Love It and now Alice Cooper were set to define shock rock for the 70s.
-The album's best moment is the ode to Dracula's bug eating friend in "Second Coming/Ballad of Dwight Fry" and their scariest was the nine minute "Black Juju", but the title track, "Long Way to Go" and cover "Sun Arise" show that memorable songs were now a part of the band's shtick as well.
+The Alice Cooper band saddled-up with Bob Ezrin for the first time on Love It to Death, and one "I'm Eighteen" single later, they were the biggest band that parents loved to hate, (and Vincent Furnier himself loves to point out).
+Previously more interested in making noise as a psychedelic outfit, only brief glimpses of their future glory were present on their first two albums, but the band's ideas got streamlined on Love It, and now Alice Cooper were set to define shock rock for the 1970s.
+The album's best moment is the ode to Dracula's bug eating friend in "Second Coming/Ballad of Dwight Fry", and their scariest was the nine minute "Black Juju", but the title track, "Long Way to Go" and cover "Sun Arise" show that memorable songs were now a part of the band's horror shtick as well.

 155. Colors (2007) - Between the Buried and Me

-Dethroning Dream Theater as the best prog-metal band in present times was just what North Carolina's Between the Buried and me did with Colors.
-Dazzling and complex, Colors is far more than just sixty-four minutes of instrument masturbation.
-Throwing numerous other genres, (such as bluegrass, jazz, classic rock, and oompa circus music), into a blender and spitting them out at random, the riffs are guitar solos, the bass parts are guitar solos, the guitar solos are even more guitar-soloey, and drummer Blake Richardson is as busy as a dike in a hardware store as Tommy Giles Rodgers croons, screams, and barks over the whole thing.
+Dethroning Dream Theater as the best prog-metal band in present times was just what North Carolina's Between the Buried and Me did with Colors.
+Dazzling and complex, Colors is more than just sixty-four minutes of instrument masturbation.
+Throwing in numerous other genres, (such as bluegrass, jazz, classic rock, and oompa circus music), and spitting them out at random, the riffs are guitar solos, the bass parts are guitar solos, the guitar solos are even more guitar-soloey, and drummer Blake Richardson is as busy as a dike in a hardware store, all while Tommy Giles Rodgers croons, screams, and barks over the whole thing.
 Then "White Walls" happens and I have to go change my pants.

 154. Let It Be (1970) - The Beatles

-It certainly says something when the Beatles can be falling apart and technically make their worst album that's STILL a masterpiece.
-Here they tried to get back to tracking and finalizing their new material live whilst putting all their bickering and egos aside that ran rampant on (The White Album) sessions.
-But it was winter, it was cold, the new studio was a warehouse that none of the Beatles felt comfortable in, there were cameras everywhere, George had enough of Paul's shit, and Yoko was around.
-So yeah, the project didn't quite achieve it's goal.
-Hours upon hours of takes were eventually handed over to Phil Spector after the band's break-up to make something of and indeed he did.
+It certainly says something when The Beatles can be falling apart and technically make their worst album that is STILL a masterpiece.
+Here they tried to get back to tracking and finalizing their new material live whilst putting the bickering and egos aside that ran rampant on (The White Album) sessions.
+Yet it was winter, it was cold, the new studio was a warehouse that none of The Beatles felt comfortable in, there were cameras everywhere, George had enough of Paul's shit, and lots of people were crowded around.
+So yeah, the project did not achieve its goal.
+Hours upon hours of takes were eventually handed over to Phil Spector after the band's break-up to make something out of, and indeed he did.
 The title track remains my favorite Beatles song, but the opening "Two of Us" also shows up in my top five.

 153. Ultra (1997) - Depeche Mode

 Ultra was the first Depeche Mode record to follow singer David Gahan's bout in rehab after suffering a heroin-induced heart-attack on stage and then a failed suicide attempt all since the release of their last Songs of Faith and Devotion.
-It was also the first as a trio since their second A Broken Frame, as Alan Wilder took all the dysfunction as his cue to depart.
+It was also the first as a trio since their second A Broken Frame, as Alan Wilder took all of the dysfunction as his cue to depart.
 All signs would seem to point to Depeche Mode either being done or scarcely being able to make a decent album again.
 One of those awesome, odds-defying moments occurred though when Ultra proved to almost be their best.
-"Barrel of a Gun" opens things brilliantly, fitting nearly all of these blokes' trials and tribulations into it's context and "Insight" and "It's No Good" are as sexy and chilling as any Depeche.
+"Barrel of a Gun" opens things brilliantly, fitting nearly all of these blokes' trials and tribulations into its context, plus "Insight" and "It's No Good" are as sexy and chilling as anything they ever did.

 152. Creatures of the Night (1982) - Kiss

-Creatures of the Night was a glorious return where all the still-great-in-my-eyes-tomfoolery of the last three albums were out of their systems.
-This was a record that would've put them back on the map had the make-up gimmick not been something that had worn out it's welcome, as the similarly styled Lick It Up the next year proved.
-Eric Carr got a bone thrown his way by making his drums the loudest thing in the mix and he really makes a hell of an impression here, much more so than on his official studio debut with "The Elder".
-Kiss were short on songs so they were still using many an outside writer to bring in stuff and collaborate with, (including Bryan Adams on "War Machine" and "Rock and Roll Hell"), but Paul naturally still steals it with "Keep Me Comin'", "I Still Love You", and the title track.
+Creatures of the Night was a glorious return where the still-great-in-my-eyes-tomfoolery of the last three albums were out of their systems.
+This was a record that would have put Kiss back on the map had the make-up gimmick not been something that had worn out its welcome, as the similarly styled Lick It Up the next year proved.
+Eric Carr got a bone thrown his way by making his drums the loudest thing in the mix, and he really makes a hell of an impression here, much more so than on his official studio debut with Music from "The Elder".
+Kiss were short on material, so they were still using many an outside writer to bring in stuff and collaborate with, (including Bryan Adams on "War Machine" and "Rock and Roll Hell"), but Paul naturally still steals it with "Keep Me Comin'", "I Still Love You", and the blazing title track.

 151. Welcome to My Nightmare (1975) - Alice Cooper

 Left to his own devices since the Alice Cooper band was no more, Vincent Furnier jumped full into his horror show eccentricities with producer Bob Ezrin still on board and made his first and still best solo record.
-A loose concept album that get's away with it's hazy script by having the main character simply having a nightmare, Welcome to My Nightmare was the most theatrical Alice had ever been, tailor made for the accompanying stage show and tour.
-Vincent Price is the curator on "Black Widow", "Cold Ethel" is a song about corpse fucking, "Only Women Bleed" about domestic abuse, and "Years Ago"/"Steven"/"The Awakening" are about a disturbed little boy with the same name as me who can't wake up.
+A loose concept album that gets away with its hazy script by having the main character simply having a nightmare, Welcome to My Nightmare was the most theatrical that Alice had ever been, tailor made for the accompanying stage show and tour.
+Vincent Price is the curator on "Black Widow", "Cold Ethel" is a song about corpse fucking, "Only Women Bleed" is about domestic abuse, and "Years Ago"/"Steven"/"The Awakening" are about a disturbed little boy with the same name as me who cannot wake up.
+Just awesome stuff.

 No comments: